Taking hand, head, heart...into the adult world

 HIGH SCHOOL CURRICULAR OFFERINGS:

-Theology: As a Catholic Montessori, we provide Catholic education as prescribed by the Archdiocese of Galveston-Houston.
+Theology: As a Catholic Montessori high school, we provide Catholic education as prescribed by the Archdiocese of Galveston-Houston.
 The goals of Montessori and Catholic education are in harmony, and we believe we offer approaches to scripture, spirituality and personal reflection that speak to the nascent adult and inspire human solidarity through Christianity.

 Integrated Humanities: These studies highlight the interrelations inherent in studying humankind--geographic influence, anthropology, economics, philosophy, theology, sociology, the arts, sciences, etc. The ultimate goal is to bring the young adult into an active role in his society, in real time, with global awareness and active community involvement.